svitlanaf/pigLatin/README.md

 * Words beginning with more than 3 consonants are not handled correctly.
 * y is always treated as a consonant.
 So myself becomes elfmysay instead of yselfmay
 * Currently only supports words starting with lower case
+* strings with non-alphabetic characters other first letter include the 'ay'

 ## Support and contact details